dosemu2/dosemu2/doc/README.txt

    Note, `s3' is only an example, you must set the correct video chip else it most like will crash your screen.

-   The 'svgalib' setting uses svgalib 1.4.2 or greater for determining the correct video chip.
-It should work with all svgalib drivers, except for "vesa" and "ati", which are dangerous with respect to opening IO-ports.
+   The 'svgalib' setting uses svgalib 1.9.21 or greater for determining the correct video chip.

    The 'vmemsize' setting's default of 0 causes DOSEMU to try to autodetect the amount of video memory on the graphics card.
 This